ProceduresGovernment

 #permalink to section

-In terms of industries, the best average salaries were in Electronic and Precision Equipment Repair and Maintenance ($17.2k MX), Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops ($2.33k MX), and Employment Services ($1.29k MX), while the workforce was concentrated on Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops (38.2k), Electronic and Precision Equipment Repair and Maintenance (698), and Employment Services (500).
+In terms of industries, the best average salaries were in Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops ($3.07k MX), while the workforce was concentrated on Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops (31.4k).

-At the level of states, Zacatecas had the highest percentage of informal workers with 100% corresponding to 289 from 289 workers, while the state with the lowest percentage of informal workers was Aguascalientes with a 100% corresponding to 145 from 145 workers.
+At the level of states, Zacatecas had the highest percentage of informal workers with 100% corresponding to 27 from 27 workers, while the state with the lowest percentage of informal workers was Hidalgo with a 65.9% corresponding to 1.41k from 2.14k workers.

 Workforce and Salaries Evolution